 To further reduce the amount of solid food waste generated by our locations, we have installed a bio-digester at the North Avenue restaurant.
 The GreenKey bio-digester naturally converts up to 700 pounds of food waste into water within 24 hours.
 The bio-digester uses a blend of natural bacteria and enzymes which break down the food waste into water quickly and efficiently.

 Did you know that 40% of the food produced in our country is wasted?
 Periodically throughout the school year, we conduct a Weigh the Waste event.
 During the event, we weigh all of the uneaten food from guest’s plates.
 We consolidate the findings and report back to the community.
 We tie this to an awareness campaign that informs guests about food waste and its impact to our environment and our communities.
 We hold frequent campaigns in which we compare our results (and hopefully see our waste decline).

 92% of the chemicals we use are “Green Seal” certified, concentrated or sustainable.

 Compostable containers are used in all of our locations as a eco-friendly alternative.

 We work closely with local produce distributors to maximize the fruits and vegetables purchased from local farms.
 We also purchase from local dairies, and participate in farm to school initiatives.
-Last year we sourced from 24 local farmers purchasing 15,899lbs of produce and contributing $21,642 back to the local economy.
+Grass-fed beef and Cage-free eggs are also served campus wide.

 The Common Market